Checkmarx/kics/docs/configuration-file.md

 no-color: false
 minimal: false
 no-progress: false
-output-formats: "formats the result will be exported"
+output-formats: "formats in which the result will be exported"
 output-path: "directory path to store result in output formats"
 path: "path to file or directory to scan"
 payload-path: "file path to store source internal representation in JSON format"